raytiasha/Olist-operational-performance-analysis/README.md

 The business questions and supporting KPIs that guide this analysis are outlined [here](https://github.com/raytiasha/WIP_Project/blob/main/Business%20Questions%20and%20KPIs.md).

 ## Executive Summary
 Demand grew rapidly during 2017, almost ninefold between January and November 2017.
 Then became more stableand predictable during 2018, indicating that the platform had transitioned from a rapid growth phase to a more mature operating environment.
 Despite this growth, delivery performance remained relatively stable.
 While higher demand did not consistently result in slower deliveries, major demand spikes, particularly in November 2017, coincided with longer delivery times.
 This suggests that sudden surges in order volume may temporarily strain operational capacity.
+Shipping was the primary driver of delivery delays throughout the fulfillment process.
+While seller fulfillment times increased slightly during peak-demand periods, the largest increases in delivery time were caused by longer shipping durations.
+Operational performance improved significantly from April 2018 onward, largely due to improvements in logistics efficiency.

 ## Dataset Structure